 As you might believe, a lot can go awry before you’ve hit enough reps to have the basic steps memorized and ingrained in your muscle memory.

 Once you’re solid on the basics, the specific problems that hold most people back become more predictable.
-Here are the three most common mistakes that keep trainees from being able to progress from light Turkish Lifts to heavy ones.
+Here are the three most common mistakes that keep trainees from being able to progress bicep anatomy and exercises from light Turkish Lifts to heavy ones.

 Mistake #1: Failing to grip the kettlebell properly